 Individuals shall reimburse NKCES for repair or replacement of NKCES property lost, stolen, damaged, or vandalized while under their care.
 Students or staff members who deface a NKCES web site or otherwise make unauthorized changes to a web site shall be subject to appropriate disciplinary action.

+Responding to Concerns

+School officials shall apply the same criterion of educational suitability used to review other educational resources when questions arise concerning access to specific databases or other electronic media.

+Emerging Technologies

+The District shall establish and maintain procedures that address the safe, secure and responsible uses of emerging technologies, including, but not limited to, artificial intelligence (AI) and AI-enhanced or generative AI features.
+These procedures shall be reviewed and updated regularly to ensure alignment with current technological advancements, fostering a proactive approach while emphasizing safeguards for student safety, data privacy, and ethical practices.
+Such procedures will support innovative strategies while addressing potential risks and maintaining the confidence of district stakeholders.
+Additionally, procedures will address the responsible use of these emerging technologies, including appropriate and inappropriate uses of AI (e.g., for inspiration vs. cheating, plagiarism).

 Audit of Use

 Users with network access shall not utilize NKCES resources to establish electronic mail accounts through third-party providers or any other nonstandard electronic mail system.

-The Executive Director/designee shall establish a process to determine whether NKCES education technology is being used for purposes prohibited by law or for accessing sexually explicit materials.
+The Executive Director/designee shall establish a process to determine whether NKCES education technology is being used for purposes prohibited by law or for accessing social media (unless authorized by a teacher for instructional purposes) and sexually explicit materials.
 The process shall include, but not be limited to:

 Utilizing technology that meets requirements of Kentucky Administrative Regulations and that blocks or filters internet access for both minors and adults to certain visual depictions that are obscene, child pornography, or, with respect to computers with Internet access by minors, harmful to minors;

+Utilizing the latest available filtering technology to ensure that social media is not made available to students, unless authorized by a teacher for instructional purposes;

 Maintaining and securing a usage log; and